wojtryb/Shortcut-Composer/README.md

 The plugin adds new shortcuts of the following types:
+- `Pie menu` - while key is pressed, displays a pie menu which allows to pick values by hovering.
 - `Mouse tracker` - while key is pressed, tracks a mouse, switching values according to cursor offset.
 - `Preview` - displays on-canvas preview while the key is pressed.
 - `Multiple assignment` - repeatedly pressing a key cycles between multiple values of krita property.